europace/thirty/README.md

 });
 ```

-Each factory gets a reference to the created dependency container:
+Each factory gets access all dependencies defined in the container:

 ```typescript
 export type AuthServiceDeps = { userService: UserService };